WHAT TO EXPECT

 - Do not remove or change the first earrings for 6-8 months.
 Children’s skin heals quicker than adults, so the hole will close up very quickly if the earring is taken out before 6 months.

-ONCE YOUR DAUGHTER’S EARRINGS HAVE BEEN IN FOR AT LEAST 6 MONTHS:
+ONCE YOUR CHILD’S EARRINGS HAVE BEEN IN FOR AT LEAST 6 MONTHS:

 - Buy extra backs.
 Safety backs and silicone backs are your best bet for decreasing the chances of them falling off.
 But, it will happen, so stock up!

-- Never let her go without earrings in for an extended time.
+- Never let them go without earrings in for an extended time.
 You don’t want those holes to close up and have to go through all this again!

 - You can change them!